woodyp/woodyp.info/Woody_Pewitt_cv.md

 #### Product Manager, 2010 - 2010

 Responsible for setting policies and procedures on product direction, setting pricing, comparing, and monitoring competition.
-Worked closely with Engineering, Sales, and Marketing to ensure overall product success in quality, perception, and revenue goals.
+Worked closely with Engineering, Sales, and Marketing to ensure product success in quality, perception, and revenue goals.
 Drove effort to bring the first cloud-based offering using Amazon's infrastructure.

 ### Microsoft

 #### Microsoft Evangelist 2005 - 2010

 I had several different Evangelist roles while I was at Microsoft, and each role focused on different audiences.
 All roles required being a technical expert on the .NET development platform and having a deep understanding of the competitive landscape.
-I communicated the value proposition of the platform and giving detailed feedback to various product groups.
+I communicated the value proposition of the platform and gave detailed feedback to various product groups.

 ##### Partner Evangelist